sparshsharma81/sparshsharma81/README.md

 A clean, intuitive, and fully responsive UI built with DaisyUI and TailwindCSS, optimized for desktops, tablets, and smartphones.

 - ✉️ Email Contact Feature
-Users can send messages or queries directly to the admin using a contact form powered by Google Apps Script for email delivery.
+Users can send messages or queries directly to the admin using a contact form powered by Google App Script for email delivery.

 - 📊 Admin Dashboard
 Platform owner can monitor platform usage, manage users, and export key data through a secure and functional admin interface.